 5) Management Review and Reporting

-Environmental issues will be reviewed at the Department Safety meetings, Serious issues are to be reported immediately to the Manager Environmental Programs and the unit’s applicable Vice President.
+Environmental issues will be reviewed at the Department Safety meetings.
+Serious issues are to be reported immediately to the Manager of Environmental Programs and the unit’s applicable Vice President.

 RESPONSIBILITIES AS DEFINED BY POLICY #6